clue/json-query-language/SYNTAX.md

 Matches every object that has *both* id=100 *AND* name=Test.

-The above example can also be written explicitly like this:
+The above example can be unfolded to the explicit L1 list form:

 ```json
 {